My Top 5 Video Game Consoles

 #2 Sega Genesis

-The Sega Genesis was one of the first consoles I bought by myself as a kid.
+The Sega Genesis was one of the first video game consoles I bought by myself as a kid.
 Even before I bought my console I would go to my local video store and rent the console so I could play the latest games.
 Sonic the Hedgehog and Golden Axe were some of the original games that just wowed me.
 I was also a big fan of sports games so games like Madden and NHL kept me busy for hours.
 Also some of the best coin op arcade games started to come to the Genesis.
 I would spend hundreds of dollars on games like Mortal Kombat and NBA Jam TE in the arcade so it was a no brainer to buy these once they came out on the Genesis.
 Unfortunately the Super NES also came out at this same time so there were some games from this generation that didn’t make it to the Genesis and were exclusive to the SNES.
 Midway through the consoles life cycle they introduced a new controller which was a much needed improvement.
 I always appreciated console makers with forward thinking on design that improves the experience.

 #1 Nintendo Entertainment System (NES)

 Nintendo has released several good consoles.
-But they only released one great console.
+But they only released one great video game console.
 I know some fans will dislike that statement but I feel after the original they did a really good job of making sequels to games instead of keep pushing new ones.
 The first NES we had was a combo Super Mario, Duck Hunt with gun, and Gyromite with robot.
 Gyromite didn’t get much play but man was that thing way ahead of its time.
 We loved Duck Hunt and Super Mario Brothers and played countless hours on both of them.
 Also some of the games we could only play in the arcade started to come to the NES.
 There was a mall near our house that had an arcade with a game called Pro Wrestling.
 My brothers and I would play that in the arcade often and when we could get it for the NES it brought a whole new level of trash talk.
 Final Fantasy was another one of my favorites and I probably invested 500 plus hours into that game trying every combination of characters.
 With sports games like Blades of Steel, Double Dribble, and Baseball Stars we had every sport imaginable covered.
 Today it is hard to find a working one for a reasonable price and some of the games are highly collectible.

-Even though today we have some great consoles like the Playstation 4 and Nintendo Switch they didn’t quite make my top 5 video game consoles.
+Even though today we have some great video game consoles like the Playstation 4 and Nintendo Switch they didn’t quite make my top 5 video game consoles.
 I will always be a gamer and it surprises a lot of my kids friends when they come over and see me playing a game.
 Although these days I am more likely to play a slower paced RPG over a twitch shooter or sports game.
-Hopefully console makers will keep the pace up but with most of them moving towards a more PC architecture I think the console generation may be heading out the door.
+Hopefully video game console makers will keep the pace up but with most of them moving towards a more PC architecture I think the console generation may be heading out the door.